strangebuzz/phpquiz/README.txt

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

+* Add the doc to add a snippet (at least put a reference commit)
 * Put fixtures in YAML files (use AliceFixtures bundle).
 * Add PHP versions the quiz is related too.
 Show in the question header.
+* Added a command to generete a new question in fixtures

 @Tests